For the protection of people and the environment

 • Transparent and reliable compliance with the legal requirements of the Act on Corporate Due Diligence Obligations in Supply Chains

-• One central piece of software or system for a complete overview and transparency of the sustainable supply chain
+• One central piece of software or system for a complete overview of the status of sustainability in the supply chain

-• Access (usually cloud-based) to all procurement-related documents, audit data and reports on all supply chain partners
+• Access to all procurement-related documents, audit data and reports

 • Early warning of non-compliance or milestones using AI and data analytics

-• Simple and efficient control of your database without media breaks and manual work steps, significantly fewer e-mails, completely transparent audits and production conditions
+• Simple and efficient control of your database without media breaks and manual work steps, significantly fewer e-mails

 • Integration into existing system landscapes, linking and takeover of relevant data from your other systems, such as supplier master data from ERP systems, product data management (PDM) tools or quality management platforms, analysis tools, risk management and compliance systems, etc.